Kotlin/kotlin-by-example/examples/01_introduction/03_Variables.md

 </div>

-1. Declaring a variable without initialization.
+1. Declares a variable without initialization.
 2. An attempt to use the variable causes a compiler error: `Variable 'e' must be initialized`.

 You're free to choose when you initialize a variable, however, it must be initialized before the first read.